virtuallyconnecting/vc/CODE_OF_CONDUCT.md

 ## 1. Purpose

-Virtually Connecting seeks to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible, to create safe, professional spaces for people to collaborate and learn from each other.
+Virtually Connecting seeks to practice "radical hospitality" and be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible, to create safe, professional spaces for people to collaborate and learn from each other.
 As such, we are committed to maintaining a high standard of professional behavior in all our activities and events, and to providing a friendly, safe, and welcoming environment for all, regardless of personal characteristics like gender, gender identity and expression, sexual orientation, ability, physical appearance, body size, race, ethnicity, national origin, age, socioeconomic status, religion (or lack thereof), or work experience.

 We do not tolerate harassment of people in our community in any form.
 Sexual or violent language and imagery is not appropriate in our community, activities, or events.
 People violating our Code of Conduct may be warned or expelled from our community, activities, or events at the discretion of community organizers.